 When it comes to email marketing, most people think mainly about promotional emails only.
-However, there is another type of important emails: the transactional emails.
+However, there is another type of important emails: transactional emails.
 These transactional messages should be a fundamental part of your email marketing strategy if you want to build a trustworthy brand reputation and great customer service.

 What is a transactional email?